hackafterdark/context-sherpa/README.md

 - **Easy Integration**: Designed to work seamlessly with AI coding agents through the MCP server.
 - **Extensible**: Future-proofed with a plan to integrate semantic analysis for more powerful and accurate linting.

+## Example Usage

+This repository includes a sample file with a rule violation to demonstrate how the MCP server works.
+The `test-violation.go` file contains a call to `fmt.Println`, which is disallowed by a rule in the `rules` directory.

+You can use an AI agent to scan this file and see the violation.

+1.  **Start the Context Sherpa server**:
+    ```bash
+    ./context-sherpa
+    ```

+2.  **Instruct your AI agent to scan the file**:
+    > "Scan the code in the `test-violation.go` file."

+3.  **The agent will use the `scan_code` tool and report the violation**:
+    The agent will read the file and call the `scan_code` tool with the content of `test-violation.go`.
+The server will then return the violation found, and the agent will report it back to you.

 ## Tools

 The MCP server exposes the following tools to the AI agent: